Puppet on a string – a reprise

 You know, PolyMet, you’re right; I can see how people might be confused that there is a close relationship between you and Glencore/Xstratra.

 Now, kids, I know this is not gripping reading.
 But it is also not a casual conversation between strangers while waiting for the bus.
-In the Edison Investment Research report described in the earlier story, Edison described PolyMet a “junior mining company” to Glencore.
+In the Edison Investment Research report described in the earlier story, Edison described PolyMet as a “junior mining company” to Glencore.

 Really, though, PolyMet is Glencore’s “we can squash you like a bug” mining company.
 Glencore is PolyMet’s principal shareholder and its first secured creditor.
 PolyMet execs can’t take a leak without a hall pass from Glencore.